bendspoons/cordova-plugin-image-edit/README.md

 - Quite nice UI, Colors and Icons
 - all Descriptions/Labels are in German
 - **!! under active Development !!**
 - **!!
-Currently the Callback Data is _NOT_ consistent between iOS and Android, im working on it !!**
+Currently the Callback Data is _NOT_ consistent between iOS and Android, im working on it !!**#

+*DISCLAIMER: This plugin was  created for editing Scans/Photos of Documents, not regular Photos.
+It works anyways, but some functions, like the BlackWhite, were adjusted to work good with Documents and not a Photo of a nice sunset or whatever...*

 ## Installation ##